forestryio/forestry.io/hugo/content/docs/guides/developing-with-jekyll/asset-pipeline.md

 ## Best Practices for Gulp, Grunt, and Other Build Tools

-In order to use external build like Gulp, Grunt, or Webpack with Forestry's [previewing][1] and [deployment][2], you should configure them as follows:
+In order to use external build like Gulp, Grunt, or Webpack with Forestry's [previewing][1], you should configure it as follows:

 1. Use a NodeJS-based tool installable via NPM and configured in `package.json`.
 2. Define the build script(s) as NPM scripts in your `package.json` file.
 3. Use [custom build commands](/docs/settings/build-commands/) to call these NPM scripts.

 [1]: /docs/editing/previews
-[2]: /docs/hosting/

 ## Further Reading
 - [Jekyll Assets Reference](https://jekyllrb.com/docs/assets/)